-The bill S. 537 aims to amend the South Carolina Code of Laws by adding a new section, 59-29-250, which prohibits school districts from implementing grading policies that require teachers to assign minimum grades or scores that exceed a student's actual performance.
+The bill S. 537 aims to amend the South Carolina Code of Laws by adding Section 59-29-250, which prohibits school districts from implementing grading systems that require teachers to assign minimum grades or scores that exceed a student's actual performance.
 This legislation seeks to ensure that grades accurately reflect student achievement and performance.
 In the event that a school district violates this provision, the State Department of Education is authorized to withhold ten percent of the district's State Aid to Classroom funding.

 Latest Version: 59-29-250